-FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, has provided to the Authority a line of credit that has an outstanding principal balance of \$100 million.
-The Authority expects to repay this line of credit from the proceeds of the Series YY Bonds.
+FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, has provided to the Authority a line of credit that has an outstanding principal balance of \$80 million as of the date of this Official Statement.
+The Authority expects to repay this line of credit from the proceeds of additional Power Revenue Bonds.

-Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided to the Authority various lines of credit in an aggregate principal amount of approximately \$540 million, of which \$460 million is currently syndicated.
+Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided to the Authority various lines of credit in an aggregate principal amount of approximately \$540 million, of which \$475 million is currently syndicated.
 Each of Banco Bilbao Vizcaya Argentaria Puerto Rico, an underwriter of the Bonds through its municipal securities division BBVAPR MSD, Banco Santander Puerto Rico, an affiliate of Santander Securities Corporation, an underwriter for the Bonds, and FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, have an interest in the syndicated lines of credit.
-The Authority repaid approximately \$3.9 million of these lines from the proceeds of the Series XX Bonds and expects to repay approximately \$190.7 million of the remaining lines of credit from the issuance of the Series ZZ Bonds.
+The Authority expects to repay some of these lines of credit from the issuance of additional Power Revenue Bonds.